bensassonlab/yeastecology/README.md

 The **manuscript** directory contains LaTeX files and pdfs for the submission to bioRxiv.

-Photographs of oak trees and fig trees sampled for yeast from 2006-2011 are in the **fieldphotos** directory.
+The **fieldphotos** directory contains photographs of oak trees and fig trees sampled for yeast from 2006-2011.
 Used together with the longitude and latitude coordinates, these can be used to identify host plants, so that it is possible for others to resample the same host individuals.
 These photos were taken by Ana Pinharanda, Douda Bensasson and Dan Smith.

 The **data** directory contains the following: